bgazdz/pygame-updated/README.md

 The original Rico-Ja was made at the Fall 2014 GameBuilders game-build-a-thon at UIUC.

 This update will include:
-Enemy collisions:
+Enemy collisions: Added

 New map to deal with off-screen enemies killing you:

-Health bar:
+Health bar: Added
+Bonus: slower movement for less health
+Bonus: faster movement for everyone/everything every 25 points

 More weapons: